ricardomm7/leaflink/docs/sprintB/us013/Readme.md

-# US006 - Register a Vehicle
+# US013 - Apply an algorithm that returns the routes to be opened, with minimum cost.

 [Requirements Engineering](01.requirements-engineering/Readme.md)